IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 - [`knip`](https://github.com/webpro/knip) - A tool to look for unused files, dependencies, and exports.
 - [`prettier`](https://github.com/prettier/prettier) - The main code formatter, as explained above.
 - [`prettier-plugin-organize-imports`](https://github.com/simonhaenisch/prettier-plugin-organize-imports) - A plugin used because Prettier will not organize imports automatically.
+- [`prettier-plugin-packagejson`](https://github.com/matzkoh/prettier-plugin-packagejson) - A plugin used because Prettier will not organize "package.json" files automatically.
 - [`ts-prune`](https://github.com/nadeesha/ts-prune) - A tool to look for unused exports.
 (This is not needed if you use `knip`.)

 <br>